outsinre/outsinre.github.com/_posts/2017-12-12-wireshark.md

 user@tux ~ $ iptables -L -nv [-t nat]
 ```

+Android outgoing traffic flow is as follows:

+>Android -> Router NAT -> Linux NAT -> Router NAT -> The WAN Internet

+Router NAT handles LAN communication while Linux NAT handles Android traffic mapping.
+For incoming traffic, just reverse the arrow.

 Finally, Wireshark can capture Android traffic on PC.
 We can print out only Android traffic by filtering the Android IP:

 >ip.addr == 192.168.0.151

+If you choose to omit the MASQUERADE or SNAT part, Wireshark can only caputre traffic from Android while miss traffic to it.
+Meanwhile, the reverse traffic flow resembles the usual:

+>the WAN Internet -> Router NAT -> Android

 ### Proxy